TejinderKaur123/Cyclistic-data-analysis/README.md

    ```
    CREATE SCHEMA `cyclistic_trip_data` ;
    ```
 2. Created a table for each dataset.
-The column format of the table should match with the original csv file.
 Used the naming convention 'tripdata_YYYYMM' for naming the tables.
    ```
    CREATE TABLE `cyclistics_trip_data`.`tripdata_202207`